Lessons from a Fae Queen: A Little Guide to a Big, Magical Life

 A NOTE ON PRIVILEGE

 Full disclosure: I blatantly stole the idea for this section from author Jamie Varon in her book Radically Content.
-It’s an excellent book.
-I highly recommend it.
+It’s an excellent book, full of reflection and important learnings.

 I have no desire to be one of those out-of-touch, overly optimistic boneheads who try to convince you that anything can be overcome if you simply try hard enough.
 Privilege, and lack of it, seeps into every aspect of our existence.
 It can take of a variety of forms: